As of May 3, 2021, Gov. Ron DeSantis lifted any and all mask and face covering ordinances still in effect.

 City commissioners on Nov.
 19 approved a stricter mask requirement that says everyone over age 6 must wear a mask in public and carry one with them at all times, FLKeysNews reports.
 But the Miami Herald reports that since DeSantis’ recent order stopping fines, the local ordinance is no longer enforced.
-Commissioners had previously loosened requirements on wearing masks outdoors and in gyms, and no longer requires face coverings if social distancing can be maintained, the Miami Herald reported, but a spike in cases changed minds and the strict new rule was approved unaimously.
-The city on July 13 had expanded an order to require everyone over age 6 to wear masks any time they are outside of their own home.
-Those who violate the rule may face jail time on a misdemeanor charge, a penalty that remains in place.
+Commissioners had previously loosened requirements on wearing masks outdoors and in gyms, and stopped requiring face coverings if social distancing can be maintained, the Miami Herald reported, but a spike in cases changed minds and the strict new rule was approved unaimously.
+The city on July 13 had previously expanded an order to require everyone over age 6 to wear masks any time they are outside of their own home.
 Anyone in businesses essential or nonessential must wear face coverings in the city, per a local emergency order.
 Businesses opening on or after May 4 must follow sanitation guidelines and train employees on CDC recommendations for working during the pandemic.
 But a year later on May 4, 2021, the city ordinance was allowed to expire.

 A mask ordinance in Lakeland expired on Oct.
 5, with city leaders saying there was no need to extend it following DeSantis prohibiting enforcement through fines, The Ledger reports.
 City commissioners previously voted to institute a mask mandate in certain indoor places where social distancing cannot be maintained, ABC Action News reports.
 Anyone under 8 is exempt, as are any youth engaged in sports.
 The city can fine $250 for those in violation.